hacieda/cat.htb/README.md

 ```

 The `Git` repository is a database that contains
 - all commits (the history of the project)
 - file contents (`blob` objects)
 - and the directory structure (`tree` objects)

 A commit is essentially a snapshot of the project.

 Every commit contains a reference to a tree object, which describes:
 - which files exist
 - where they are located
 - and what each file contains

 When you change something in the project and make a new commit, you don't update an existing commit.
 Instead, you create a new commit, which references a new `tree` (if the structure or contents changed), and also references the previous commit.
 This way, each commit is linked to the one before it, forming a chain of history.

-The object of 'git` have that structure:
+The object of `git` have that structure
 - commit: reference to the `tree`, contain commit creator's name, metadates, comments
 - tree: describes the structure of dirictories, namely, files, dirictories and their privileges
 - blob (binary large object): contain the file content
 - tag: reference to the other object, usually it's a `commit`

 The .git directory has the following structure:
-    /index: contains the content of files that are staged and will be included in the next commit
+- /index: contains the content of files that are staged and will be included in the next commit
-    /info: contains additional configuration files, such as `exclude`, which defines files and directories that should be ignored by `git` (similar to `.gitignore`, but local and not versioned)
+- /info: contains additional configuration files, such as `exclude`, which defines files and directories that should be ignored by `git` (similar to `.gitignore`, but local and not versioned)

 ```
 Hexada@hexada ~/Downloads$ curl http://cat.htb/.git/HEAD